 - awareness of your response to systems of oppression

 - insight into the barriers that prevent white bodied people from forming healthy community and tools to fuel connection

-- practical methods for how to overcome internalized white dominance and help others do the same
+- practical methods to loosen ourselves from internalized dominance and help others do the same

-- vision for how to truly dismantle white dominance
+- vision for how to truly dismantle the system of white dominance

 - connection with other white bodied people who will both challenge and strengthen you